oluwasege/NotificationService/README.md

-# Enterprise Notification Service
+# Notification Service

-A production-ready enterprise notification system built with .NET 9, featuring event-driven architecture, guaranteed delivery, and support for Email and SMS notifications.
+A notification system built with .NET 9, featuring event-driven architecture, guaranteed delivery, and support for Email and SMS notifications.

 ## Features